 Their pattern of brightly colored, interlocked zig zags which is drawn from Julian Garnsey’s ceiling painting on the Rotunda dome add a fanciful note to the otherwise business-like environment.

 For the Children’s Department in the old wing, Pfeiffer devised a design based on outlines of figure groups from the Dean Cornwell murals interspersed with motifs drawn from the painted ceiling directly above.
-There is a dose of whimsy in the fact that a motif in the carpet may lie directly beneath its source in the ceiling, and the blue outlined figure groups present themselves as a visual puzzle--can you identify the original figures from the mural?
+There is a dose of whimsy in the fact that a motif in the carpet may lie directly beneath its source in the ceiling, and the blue outlined figure groups present themselves as a visual puzzle—can you identify the original figures from the mural?
 Children have an easier time than adults.

 With a modern wing being planned to accommodate most of the library collection, the original library’s book storage space and reading rooms could now be adapted for different purposes.
 But complicating the potential for new uses of old space was the particular problem of carrying out renovations to a landmark building.
 Preserving historically important aspects of the original library, particularly the Rotunda and main reading rooms, had become a very high priority.

 The original set of renovations were undertaken by architect Brenda Levin.
-A specialist in historic restoration work, Levin collaborated with HHPA in planning and carrying out restoration of the Goodhue Building.
+A specialist in historic restoration work, Levin collaborated with HHPA in planning and carrying out the restoration of the Goodhue Building.
 She was responsible for the first phase of renovation on the Rotunda level that included adapting two of the original reading rooms for new use as the Children’s Department.
 Minimally invasive changes like new bookcases and a freestanding puppet theater were added to the two historic spaces.
 In smaller adjacent rooms more leeway for change produced a children’s computer center and an inventively designed Storybook Corner where carpet covered levels of seating allow parents and librarians to read to any size group of children.
 On the northwest side of the Rotunda, Levin transformed what had been part of the circulation department and stacks into the Annenberg Gallery which exhibits rare books, prints and posters from the Los Angeles Public Library collection.

 The most ambitious renovation took place across from the Annenberg Gallery where more former circulation and stack areas were combined with the old Fiction Reading Room to form Teen’scape, an innovative space designed specifically for use by teens.
-Teen’scape perfectly demonstrates how, with imaginative design, a fully functional new working space can be housed inside a landmark building.
+Teen’scape perfectly demonstrates how, with an imaginative design, a fully functional new working space can be housed inside a landmark building.
 The operative word is “inside”.
-Preservation guidelines mandated that all original surfaces--walls, ceilings, floors, attached bookcases, etc--remain intact.
+Preservation guidelines mandated that all original surfaces—walls, ceilings, floors, attached bookcases, etc.—remain intact.
 Since new lighting could not be hung from the Garnsey ceilings, anything new attached to the walls needed ultimately to be removable and so on.

 Architect Robert Coffee addressed the issue by creating a “room within a room”.
 An inventive system of dropped ceilings made from metal mesh and canvas enabled a new lighting system to be installed.
 The space itself is divided into components encouraging different types of study and interaction.
-Pods that resemble soda shop booths allow friends to work together around a monitor and beanbag chairs are scattered in front of a large screen tv.
+Pods that resemble soda shop booths allow friends to work together around a monitor and beanbag chairs are scattered in front of a large video screen.
 To maintain an air of informality, Coffee chose light wood and bright colors and since a reading area is located within the Rotunda, purple and turquoise are used to harmonize with the Cornwell murals.
 (Coffee also designed the Literacy Center and Popular Library on the ground floor.)

 There is a marvelous time capsule effect to be experienced in Levin and Coffee’s renovated spaces.
 Teen’scape at first appears to be a postmodern cyber cafe until one peers around Coffee’s additions to see the original painted ceiling and Lawrie-designed bronze light fixtures some twenty feet above.
 Both the Annenberg Gallery and Teen’scape flow elegantly into the Rotunda where original decorative metal gates and circulation desks have been preserved to allow new and old to seamlessly blend.